gumityolcu/scikit-learn-dual/doc/datasets.rst

 Dataset loading utilities
 =========================

-.. currentmodule:: sklearn.datasets
+.. currentmodule:: sklearn_dual.datasets

-The ``sklearn.datasets`` package embeds some small toy datasets and provides helpers to fetch larger datasets commonly used by the machine learning community to benchmark algorithms on data that comes from the 'real world'.
+The ``sklearn_dual.datasets`` package embeds some small toy datasets and provides helpers to fetch larger datasets commonly used by the machine learning community to benchmark algorithms on data that comes from the 'real world'.